Skip to main content

 Back

-How to Perform - Knee Touch Crunch
+How to Perform the Knee Touch Crunch

 1. Lie flat on your back with your legs extended and your arms at your sides, palms facing down.